 Depending on the item, buying in bulk is sometimes the savvier friendly option.
 Items like breads, grains, nuts, and meats are a good place to start.
 You can always freeze food if you don’t eat it soon enough.

 Peruvian-Style Chicken Vegetable Stew with Tomatoes & Mini Potatoes (Savvy Shopper Recipe)

 Also, I am excited to share a delicious savvy shopper-friendly recipe, Peruvian-Style Chicken Vegetable Stew with Tomatoes & Mini Potatoes.
+This delicious stew cost less than $12.00, so each meal is ~$2.00.
 Are you ready for my delicious Stew?